max-baum/cs152projectproposal/finaldraft.md

 ## Results

-We received mixed results following our methodology, with our fully connected neural network performing decently, though no better than early results achieved using random forest models.
+We received mixed results following our methodology, with our fully connected neural network performing decently, though no better than early results achieved using random forest models [^6].
 We could not get our anomaly detection model to function correctly.

 ### Tuning Hyper Parameters